pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 Consciousness, i.e. the faculty of awareness is finite, and thus, awareness of something is necessarily the awareness of some thing or things in particular while omitting other things from awareness.
 In other words, my awareness is focused.
 What directs this focus? _This is the topic of the next section._

 # Free will
-**NOTE**: _I consider "volition", "free will" and "self-determination" as synonymns._

 ## Basis of free will
+**LEXICAL NOTES**:

+1.<br>

+I consider "volition", "free will" and "self-determination" as synonymns.

+2.<br>

+"Conscious actions" means actions made with consciousness, while "actions of consciousness" refers the workings of the consciousness itself.

+---

 The precondition for awareness and hence consciousness is perception, which is automatic and cannot be first initiated by awareness since it is the basis of awareness.
 However, after perception, we observe that we act based on our awareness, our other conscious processes and our motives.
-Further, we also observe that our conscious processes and our motives are themselves open to our awareness.
-In other words, our conscious actions are fundamentally subjectable to our awareness, which is the active state (i.e. the state of sustained action) of our consciousness.
-Hence, since our consciousness is the locus of the self, it is our self that guides our conscious actions.
-Our self includes the physical and mental apparatus of our consciousness as well as the body integrated with our consciousness, and we observe that our conscious physical actions are based on our conscious mental actions (which are based on our awareness).
+Further, we also observe that we are self-aware, i.e. that our conscious processes and our motives are themselves open to our awareness.
+In other words, the actions of our consciousness are themselves subjectable to consciousness.
+Hence, since our consciousness is the locus of the self, and since a self-aware consciousness can guide its own actions, our self can guide our consciousness.
+In short, self-awareness gives consciousness the power to guide its own processes, i.e. it makes consciousness not just reactive but also proactive.
+Now, note that our self as whole includes the physical and mental apparatus of our consciousness as well as the body integrated with our consciousness, and we observe that our conscious physical actions are based on our conscious mental actions (which are based on our awareness).
 In other words, we are self-determined both cognitively and physically.

-If we were determined only by factors outside our control, then we would be unable to control the focus of our awareness in any way, and thus, unable to control our conscious processes in any way.
-Then, since the locus of our self is our consciousness, its active state, i.e. awareness cannot be a factor in our actions (mental or physical).
-But this violates our identity as conscious beings and thus cannot be true.
+If our consciousness were determined only by factors outside our control, then we would be unable to control the focus of our awareness inward in any way, and thus, unable to control our conscious processes in any way.
+Then, since the locus of our self is our consciousness, its active state, i.e. awareness cannot be a factor in the actions of our consciousness.
+But this violates our identity as self-aware conscious beings and thus cannot be true.

 **NOTE**: _By free will, I do not mean the ability to "transcend causality", i.e. act apart from causality; metaphysically, nothing acts nor can act apart from causality.
 Rather, free will is a kind of causation wherein our self is an essential cause in the chain of cause-and-effect that leads to our thoughts and actions._